fishingguy456/Neurologue/README.md

 * MS Paint

 ## Try it yourself!
-In the project directory, install npm:
+In the project directory, install npm dependencies:

     npm install
-Run Cortex (if no EEG device available, skip this):
+Connect your Emotiv device and run Cortex (if no EEG device available, skip this- game will use default values for EEG metrics):

     node cortex.js
 Run the app